Research to inform action

 Analysing bank transactional data: In addition to analysing industry data to explore patterns of play, we are also keen to learn more from bank transaction data.
 The aim of this work will be to better understand patterns of gambling transactions and how they might relate to wider financial behaviour.
 The research will also assess the use of blocking facilities which allow consumers to block transactions with gambling companies and support the prevention and education strand of the National Strategy to Reduce Gambling Harms.

 The Behavioural Insights Team have been commissioned to complete this project.
-More information is available in the project brief.
+More information is available in the (PDF opens in new window) analysing bank transactional data project brief.

 Existing population surveys such as the Health Surveys and Welsh Problem Gambling Survey are effective at monitoring rates of gambling participation and the prevalence of problem gambling.
 They are limited, however, in exploring how gamblers’ behaviour changes over time.
 It is increasingly recognised that gambling behaviour can be fluid and variable, where changes in intensity of engagement over time are the norm and patterns of problematic gambling unstable.
 For this reason, longitudinal research is necessary to explore gambling trajectories, including movement in and out of problem gambling status.